calculix/CalculiX-Examples/Thermal/Thermal shock/README.md

 > cgx -b pre.fbl
 ```
 The simulation domain is restricted to one quarter of the plate due to symmetry.
 It is meshed with 6 layers of C3D20R elements with cross thickness bias to capture the high gradients at the excitation side.
-The element size is biased (smaller at the support) because of the higher
-longitudinal temperature gradients.

 A set with a single node at the vertex of the plate is defined for history plot generation.